Shalimov/egoist-js/README.md

 		isNotEmpty,
 		required,
 	),
-	// it allows unlimited nesting and so on
+	// it allows unlimited nesting and circular reference to spec
-	bestFriend: spec.of({
+	bestFriend: spec.lazy(() => userModelSpec),
-		username: usernameSpec,
-		age: spec.flow(isNumber, required),
-	}),
 })